tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 ### Continuous Integration / Continuous Delivery

-If you use GitLab CI, the included .gitlab-ci.yml can automatically deploy it.
+If you use GitLab CI, the included `.gitlab-ci.yml` can automatically deploy it.
 You may need to update it according to your GitLab configurations.

+If you use any other CI / CD provider, you can base your deployment from that `.gitlab-ci.yml` file, as all the actual script steps are performed in `bash` scripts that you can easily re-use.

 GitLab CI is configured assuming 2 environments following GitLab flow: